 Probably the first two tracks to come along after I decided to compile this mix were “Troy” by Sinéad O’Connor, which became the volume opener, and “Iris” by the Goo Goo Dolls, which became its centerpiece.
 The former, also from an album I absolutely love,3 I always thought was just vaguely nifty, until I listened to it with a (female) friend of mine, for whom it apparently struck far closer to home.4 Ever since then, I’ve only been able to hear real pain in Sinéad’s amazing voice.
 The dynamics in this song—

 As for “Iris” ...
 I don’t know if I can express how this song affects me.
-The classic line from this track is of course the volume name, and it’s one of those lines from a song that feels like it’s speaking directly to me, like it was written especially for me and no one else can really get it.
+The classic line from this track is of course the volume title, and it’s one of those lines from a song that feels like it’s speaking directly to me, like it was written especially for me and no one else can really get it.
 I tried to explain what it meant to The Mother once, but I fell short.
 The song is ostensibly a love song, containing lines such as “I’d give up forever to touch you” and “you’re the closest to heaven that I’ll ever be,” but to me it says nothing about love at all.
 It’s something about growing up, and something about the pain of just being alive, and something about coping in the face of despair.
 It’s not exactly sad, but it’s not really hopeful either.
 The couplet in question is of course:

 When everything feels like the movies